deac-it/Cocoduino/Readme.md

 # About

-*Cocoduino* is an IDE for the Arduino written in native Cocoa.
-It's designed to be simple and easy to use and is a replacement for the official IDE.
+*Cocoduino* is an IDE for the Arduino platform written in native Cocoa.
+It's designed to be simple and easy to use and is a replacement for the official Arduino IDE.

-*Cocoduino* plays perfectly well together with the official IDE and there are no compatibility problems.
+Cocoduino plays perfectly well together with the official Arduino IDE without any compatibility problems.

 ![Cocoduino](http://fabian-kreiser.com/downloads/cocoduino.png)